About

 While I was in Winnipeg, I also started doing writing and broadcasting for CBC radio, first for a regional show and then for a national show called Definitely Not the Opera.
 My "gig" was talking about the intersections of language and culture.
 Eventually, I broadcast more than a hundred columns.
 Also while in Winnipeg, I co-founded the Winnipeg International Writers Festival, and wrote four nonfiction books, and more than fifty columns for Gastronomica: A Journal of Food and Culture published by the University of California Press.

 We moved to Kitchener-Waterloo, Ontario, where I started working at the Centre for Teaching Excellence at the University of Waterloo.
-Melanie and I then adopted two older children -- Brandon and Laika -- and then, a few years later, two more -- Rukhsana and Matthew.
-Not surprisingly, our writing ground to a halt while we devoted ourselves to raising our children (and our four dogs -- dogs have always been integral to our family!).
+Melanie and I then adopted two older children—Brandon and Laika—and then, a few years later, two more—Rukhsana and Matthew.
+Not surprisingly, our writing screeched to a halt while we devoted ourselves to raising our children (and our four dogs—dogs have always been integral to our family!).
 All of our kids are now are in their twenties and are doing well.

 After our kids grew up, I started writing again, but I shifted to fiction.
 That's when I wrote The Headmasters, which was published by Shadowpaw Press.
 I've also completed another novel and have started writing a third one.